Beu Health Center

 - Students who cannot provide proof of immunization may provide laboratory (serologic) evidence of mumps immunity.

-- Beginning Fall term 2016-2017, all new admissions under the age of 22 shall show proof of having at least one dose of meningococcal conjugate vaccine on or after 16 years of age.
+- Beginning Fall term 2016-2017, all new admissions under the age of 22 shall show proof of having at least one dose of meningococcal conjugate vaccine on or after 16th birthday.

 INTERNATIONAL STUDENTS are also required to have a TB blood test to be administered upon arrival at WIU.
 If the TB blood test is positive, a chest x-ray will be required.